MCess/NextWork-Project-27-DevOps-2/README.md

 ## Introduction
 This project is used for an introduction to creating and deploying a Java-based web app using AWS, especially their CI/CD tools.
+* I Am doign this project to better learn this developement and deployment process so I may work effectovely wiht development teams.
+* It is one of the most asked for skills on cloud engineer job posting

 The deployment pipeline I'm building around the Java web app in this repository is invisible to the end-user, but makes a big impact by automating the software release processes.